w-tr/books/how_to_win_friends_and_influence_people/README.md

 ---

-> How to Stop Worrying and Starting Living by Dale Carnegie
+> How to Win Friends and Influence People by Dale Carnegie
 >
 > ISBN :- 978-0091906818
 >